bbbarn/bbb/content/projects/the-lucky-well.md

 ---
-author: ""
+author: ''
-cardImageSlug: "lucky"
+cardImageSlug: lucky
-categories: ["Signage", "Brand Identity"]
+categories:
+- Signage
+- Brand Identity
-date: 2020-04-23T04:00:00Z
+date: 2020-04-23T04:00:00.000+00:00
-default: ""
+default:
-hero: ""
+hero: ''
-homepageSummary: ""
+homepageSummary: ''
-projectPageSummary: ""
+projectPageSummary: ''
-subtitle: "Barbecue in Ambler"
+subtitle: Barbecue in Ambler
-title: "The Lucky Well"
+title: The Lucky Well
 type: project
-workOrder: 0
+workOrder: 2
-body_type: "work-page"
+body_type: work-page
 frontPageOrder: 5

 ---
 {{< project-description >}}
 <p>The Lucky Well, helmed by chef Chad Rosenthal, brings his stylized version of authentic BBQ to the northeast and gives people a reason to drive north of Philly for a special dining experience.
 Located in Ambler, Pennsylvania, a cozy and attractive town, The Lucky Well sits right on Main St. as a perfect compliment to its shopping and cultural neighbors.
 BoyBurnsBarn was asked to create a brand that blends the comfort food aura of BBQ with a more fine dining experience that still feels casual. </p>